Nuno-Jesus/Make-A-Make/README.md

 For each word in `list`, `var` takes its value and gets transformed according to whatever is expanded on `text`.
 Both `var` and `list` are expanded before any transformation is applied.
 The `var` field contains the name of a temporary variable used to reference each word inside `list`.
 This variable becomes undefined outside the `foreach` call.

-Text is expanded as many times as there are whitespaced-separated words in `list`.
+`Text` is expanded as many times as there are whitespace-separated words in `list`.
 The multiple expansions are then concatenated with a single space to produce the final result.

 The following example replicates the `addprefix` example, saved on [code/24-foreach-example](code/24-foreach-example):